Abigail Folger was one of the five victims of the Manson Family's "Tate murders."

-It would be months before the LAPD were finally able to catch the murderers who went on to kill another couple, Leno and Rosemary LaBianca, the very night after murdering Abigail Folger.
+It would be months before the Los Angeles Police were finally able to catch the murderers, who killed another couple, Leno and Rosemary LaBianca, the very night after murdering Abigail Folger.

-The LA police remained baffled and the community terrified as the killers remained on the loose.
+The LAPD remained baffled and the community terrified as the killers remained on the loose.
 The case finally broke when in October of 1969 police raided the Manson family’s ranch in Death Valley and arrested several of its members for auto theft and possession of stolen property.

-It turned out that although Manson claimed the Tate murders were intended to instigate an apocalyptic race war he prophesied to his followers, the supposed reality was that they were little more than the bloody end of a petty grudge.
+It turned out that although Manson claimed the Tate murders were intended to instigate an apocalyptic race war, the supposed reality was that they may have been little more than the bloody end of a petty grudge.

-A failed musician, Manson was bitter about not receiving a record deal from producer Terry Melcher, who had previously lived at 10050 Cielo.
-Manson family members Tex Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel were dispatched with the order to “Go to the former home of Terry Melcher and kill everyone on the premises.”
-The orders were blindly and bloodily carried out.
+A failed musician, Manson was bitter about not receiving a record deal from producer Terry Melcher, who had previously lived at 10050 Cielo Drive.
+Manson family members Tex Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel were dispatched with the order to “totally destroy everyone in that house, as gruesome as you can.”

 For many, Charles Manson represented the embodiment of the counterculture’s worst excesses.
 The disturbingly charismatic man recruited young men and women — usually from relatively privileged families — who were drawn to the hippie ideals of the 1960s, then “manipulated and completely overpowered them, forcing them to partake in group sex, drugs, and ultimately, slaughter.”

-The Manson name is now, as prosecutor Vincent Bugliosi once stated, “a metaphor for evil.”
+The Manson name is now, as Bugliosi once stated, “a metaphor for evil.”

-The People vs. Charles Manson began in June 1970 and concluded in January of 1971 when the jury determined Manson and family members Atkins, Krenwinkel, and Van Houten guilty of murder.
+The People vs. Charles Manson began in June 1970 and concluded in January of 1971 when the jury determined Manson and family members Atkins, Krenwinkel, Watson, and Leslie Van Houten — who helped commit the LaBianca killings — guilty of murder.

-Although all four defendants were originally sentenced to death, the sentence was later commuted to life in prison.
+Although all five defendants were originally sentenced to death, the sentences were commuted to life in prison after California’s 1972 in People v.
+Anderson.
 Manson spent the rest of his days behind bars and died in November 2017 at the age of 83.